Ghostfyx/big_data_notes/读书笔记/图解Spark核心技术与案例实战/第四章Spark核心原理.md

 // A thread pool for registering with masters.
 Because registering with a master is a blocking
   // action, this thread pool must be able to create "masterRpcAddresses.size" threads at the same
-  // time so that we can register with all masters. private val registerMasterThreadPool = ThreadUtils.newDaemonCachedThreadPool(
+  // time so that we can register with all masters. private val registerMasterThreadPool = ThreadUtils.newDaemonCachedThreadPool( "worker-register-master-threadpool", masterRpcAddresses.length // Make sure we can register with all masters at the same time )

-    "worker-register-master-threadpool",
+// A thread pool for registering with masters.
+Because registering with a master is a blocking
+  // action, this thread pool must be able to create "masterRpcAddresses.size" threads at the same
-    masterRpcAddresses.length // Make sure we can register with all masters at the same time )
+  // time so that we can register with all masters. private val registerMasterThreadPool = ThreadUtils.newDaemonCachedThreadPool( "worker-register-master-threadpool", masterRpcAddresses.length // Make sure we can register with all masters at the same time )

 private def tryRegisterAllMasters(): Array[JFuture[_]] = {
+   // 对masterRpcAddress集合分别调用map中的方法
     masterRpcAddresses.map { masterAddress =>
       registerMasterThreadPool.submit(new Runnable {
         override def run(): Unit = {
           try {
             logInfo("Connecting to master " + masterAddress + "...")
+            // 获取master节点的RpcEndPointRef
             val masterEndpoint = rpcEnv.setupEndpointRef(masterAddress, Master.ENDPOINT_NAME)
+            // 调用向master注册方法
             sendRegisterMessageToMaster(masterEndpoint)
           } catch {
             case ie: InterruptedException => // Cancelled